 OPTIONS:

-FALSE (or 0) Don’t activate the magnetic property module.
-TRUE (or 1) Activate the magnetic property module.
+Don’t activate the magnetic property module.

 RECOMMENDATION: